Winter Eye Challenges

 Goggles designed for prolonged winter wear have features similar to ski goggles.
 Those features include soft, dense foam around the face, dual-pane lenses, and wide, comfortable headbands.
-Making sure you use a goggle that is ANSI Z87.1-2015 certified for maximum impact protection is also important.
+Making sure you use a goggle that is ANSI Z87.1-2015 certified for maximum impact protection is also essential.

 4 Tips for Selecting Cold Weather Safety Goggles

-With this general information in mind, also consider these more specific tips for selecting cold weather safety goggles.
+With this general information in mind, consider these more specific tips for selecting cold weather safety goggles.

 1. Anti-Fog Coating

 Anti-fog coatings are your first line of defense.
 They help reduce and delay the condensation that can build up on the interior of lenses.
 However, anti-fog coatings are not foolproof.
-Lenses still need to wiped down occasionally to remove excess moisture.
+Lenses still need to be wiped down occasionally to remove excess moisture.

 When selecting safety eyewear with anti-fog coating, look for advanced coatings permanently bonded to lenses.
 These coatings offer better performance and last longer between repeated cleanings and lens wiping.